-Eastmont Academy is an educational option for students in kindergarten to 8th grade.
+Eastmont Academy is an educational option for students in kindergarten through 6th grade.
 Our mission is to partner with families who are seeking educational resources and guidance as they support their child’s education.
-Eastmont Academy certificated teachers plan and provide differentiated instruction for their students.
+Eastmont Academy certificated teachers plan and provide on-site differentiated instruction, and at home curricular guidance for their students.
 Eastmont Academy students receive a blend of both virtual and in-person learning opportunities through a variety of instructional activities.
 Eastmont Academy parents/guardians partner with teachers to provide additional support at home.

-Eastmont Academy teachers provide virtual instruction through Google Classroom, Google Meets, and teacher-created videos.
+Eastmont Academy teachers provide virtual instruction through our Accelerate Education Online Program, with additional support through Google Classroom, Google Meets, and teacher created videos.
 Eastmont Academy students also come on-site for in-person instruction each week to receive hands-on learning experiences.
 Our whole-class and small-group meetings provide opportunities for students to engage in collaborative learning.

 Eastmont Academy strives to provide additional learning experiences for our students and their families as well.
 With school outings into the community, we provide opportunities for a well-rounded educational experience as we move our classrooms beyond the school building walls and computer screens.

 We are an Alternative Learning Environment (ALE) Program

 Eastmont Academy is an Alternative Learning Environment (ALE) program.